What Does A Business Lawyer Do?

 Articles of incorporation refers to a set of formal documents filed with a government body to legally document the creation of a corporation.
 We understand the need for filings to be perfect to save you time and money.
 You need a lawyer to do this for you so that you can free up vital time to run other parts of your business.
 There are many types of incorporated documents.
 We can tell which entity will protect you and your business.
 For example, articles of incorporation must contain pertinent information, regardless of whether you are forming a C corporation or an S corporation, the company formation document is called the Articles of Incorporation or Certificate of Incorporation.
 This document provides the state with necessary information on your business.

 At McElfish Law Firm, we have years of experience handling contract matters for individuals and businesses throughout Los Angeles.
-We can assist you with:

 • Contract drafting – when drafting a contract, we will receive input from both parties and strive to

 write a contract that meets the needs of our client.

 • Contract review – our attorneys can review a contract for inconsistencies and unacceptable clauses

 • Contract negotiation – we can negotiate the terms of a contract to assure your interests are